 You should note that you have a limited time to report your injuries to your employer, typically capped within 30 days of the workplace accident or diagnosis.
 Failure to do so can result in losing your right to compensation, as detailed by the Official Code of Georgia Annotated (O.C.G.A.)
 Title 34 Appendix § 61.
 The workers’ compensation act provides financial support to injured employees as allowable by state laws.
 The benefits you may be entitled to are as follows:

-Most employees who file for workers’ compensation claim receive complete medical coverage.
+Most employees who file a workers’ compensation claim receive complete medical coverage.
 It pays for treating the occupational illness or injury you sustained as a result of doing your job.
 It covers areas that include assistive devices, doctor visits, home nursing care, medication, hospital treatment, medical laboratory and diagnostic tests, and physical therapy.
 Once you are eligible for this medical coverage, you will continue to receive the benefits until you recover from your injuries.

 These benefits replace a portion of your wages while you are unable to work permanently or for a stipulated period.
 Depending on the nature of your injuries, you may be eligible for one of the following: